-Under GAAP, the Company allocated the \$3,725,000 in proceeds proportionately between the 2014 Secured Notes and the investor warrants based on their relative fair values, with \$413,057 being allocated to the fair value of the investor warrants, recorded as equity.
-The 2014 Secured Notes were recorded at the principal amount, less a discount equal to \$413,057.
-After giving effect to the conversions discussed below under the heading "August 31, 2016 Amendments," the unamortized discount at December 31, 2016 and 2015 was \$121,985 and \$301,531, respectively.
+Under GAAP, the Company allocated the \$3,725,000 in proceeds proportionately between the 2014 Secured Notes and the investor warrants based on their relative fair values, with \$413,057 being allocated to the fair value of the investor warrants, recorded as equity and as a discount to the carrying amount at the date of issuance.
+After giving effect to the conversions discussed below under the heading "August 31, 2016 Amendments," the unamortized discount at December 31, 2017 and 2016 was \$67,770 and \$121,985, respectively.
 This discount is being amortized to interest expense over the five-year term of the 2014 Secured Notes using the effective interest method.
 The carrying amount of the 2014 Secured Notes in the accompanying condensed consolidated balance sheets is also presented net of issuance costs, as discussed further below.